zonechen1994/AI_TLS_segmentation/README.md

 <code>python get_slide_tls.py --cancer_type HNSC</code>

-⚠️ **Caution:** You need to convert your files into a format that can be recognized by the `openslide` package.
+⚠️ You need to convert your files into a format that can be recognized by the `openslide` package.
 We store the results for each patch.
 Depending on your specific needs, you can modify the detailed code.

-For converting the format of H&E slide, we used the 'Pathomation' python package.
-You can follow my Bilibili account to see the tutorial: [format convertting](https://www.bilibili.com/video/BV1x94y1N7uw/)

 Initially, you should run the `get_patch_tls.py` script to know the results of our pipeline.